Darnell Mooney Player Prop Bets for NFL Week 13 | Chicago vs. Arizona 12/5/2021

 - Mooney has been the target of 83 of his team's 310 passing attempts this season, or 26.8% of the target share.

-- Mooney (four red zone targets) has been the recipient of 12.9% of his team's 31 red zone pass attempts.
+- With four targets in the red zone this season, Mooney has been on the receiving end of 12.9% of his team's 31 red zone pass attempts.

-- The Bears have run 49.6% passing plays and 50.4% rushing plays this season.
-They rank 29th in the NFL in scoring.
+- The Bears have thrown the ball in 49.6% of their plays from scrimmage this year while running the ball 50.4% of the time.
+This offensive attack ranks 29th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Mooney's matchup with the Cardinals.